Concepts in Psychology

 of psychology as a scientific discipline.

-- A brief history of the main concepts and paradigms in psychology and how they contribute to the field as it stands today - Introduction to theories in understanding psychology focusing on social and cultural construction of psychology - Psychology and power: the link between psychology and power specifically looking at women in psychology through history and present day - Cross-cultural psychology - Free will and consciousness - Ethics and how it has shaped knowledge and the discipline as a whole
+- A brief history of the main concepts and paradigms in psychology and how they contribute to the field as it stands today - Introduction to theories in understanding psychology focusing on social and cultural construction of psychology - Cross-cultural psychology - Free will and consciousness - Ethics and how it has shaped knowledge and the discipline as a whole

 - Comprehensive and accurate coverage of the area with clarity of argument and expression.
 Depth of insight into theoretical issues.